Turkish President Erdogan, the first Hungarian, discusses bilateral links, global issues - ExBulletin

 He also pointed out that Hungary adds force to the organization of Turkish states.

-“Stressing that the revival of the Türkiye EU membership process is also in the interest of Europe, President Erdogan added that Türkiye can contribute to the EU in many areas, especially in the field of security,” he added.
+“Stressing that the revival of the Trkiye EU membership process is also in the interest of Europe, President Erdogan added that Trkiye can contribute to the EU in many areas, especially in the security field, he added.

 Erdogan arrived in the capital on Wednesday, Budapest, to attend the informal summit.